apache/doris/docs/en/docs/admin-manual/config/be-config.md

 #### `enable_prefetch`

 * Type: bool
-* Description: When using PartitionedHashTable for aggregation and join calculations, whether to perform HashBuket prefetch.
+* Description: When using PartitionedHashTable for aggregation and join calculations, whether to perform HashBucket prefetch.
 Recommended to be set to true
 * Default value: true

 #### `enable_quadratic_probing`